European Christian Political Youth Network: Activities

 Furthermore, ECPYouth organizes study visits.
 In 2012 a study visit went to Podgorica, Montenegro to study the situation of minorities, especially the Roma, Ashkali and Egyptian groups.

 In 2012 ECPYouth started an in-depth training program, the ECPYouth Academy, under the title 'Crossroads – Christian Democratic Political Academy'.
 The first round took place in Timișoara, Romania; Zagreb, Croatia; Kyiv, Ukraine; and Soest, Netherlands.
+The program rebranded to Christian Changemakers later on, and still runs nowadays while completing 3 successful editions.

 In 2017 ECPYouth started holding bi-annual General Assemblies, instead of annual, one during the summer school and one in February, in the Netherlands.
 This was accompanied by political cafés, in 2018 on the topic of human trafficking.